-1. Master and gear circuit breakers are in.
+1. Gear circuit breakers are in.

-2. Master switch is on.

-3. Navigation lights are off (daytime).
+- 2. Master switch is on. - 3.
+Navigation lights are off (daytime).

 To extend the gear, remove the cover over the emergency disengage control located between the two front seats, and follow the instructions on the back of this cover as follows: